 However, you may have to incur heavy costs at Customs, Permits as well as on other official authorities.

-With the increasing popularity of film shooting in Nepal, there are professionals who will provide every related service you require while filming in Nepal.
+With the increasing popularity of film shooting in Nepal, there are professionals who will provide every filming services you require while filming in Nepal.

-Best Destination for Film Shooting in Nepal
+Best Destination for Film Shoot in Nepal

 If you are looking for filming in Nepal then you must know these places that make up for the best destination for shooting in Nepal.

 Add it with the chaos of the everyday activities of the local people, all 3 Durbar square makes up for an excellent visual story for your filming project.
 Besides some of the sacred temples, almost all of the palace area is accessible for filming.

-Did You Know?
-Nepal also has a hunting reserve: Dhorpatan Hunting Reserve
+“Did You Know?
+Nepal also has a hunting reserve: Dhorpatan Hunting Reserve“

 Mountaineering would definitely top the list but you can also capture the Bungee Jump at the Last Resort Bhote Koshi, or Raft through the fast currents of Trishuli, Or Paraglide over the city of Lakes, Pokhara.
-Other Major Adventure Sports available in Nepal are: Rock Climbing, Canoeing

 Did you know?
 You can also skydive from Everest!
 That sure would make for a good plot to your story.

 From dry arid grounds, stone basins, along with high altitude vegetation, an entry point to the major mountains, as well as settlements that are among the oldest and most protected in Nepal.

 - Annapurna & Machhapuchhre (Mountains & Base Camp Area):

 From three-week trekking to three-day ones, the Annapurna region offers one of the most diverse trails according to your interests.
-Named after the mountain range, Annapurna Massif, you could find one peak over 8000m while thirteen above 7000m and sixteen are above 6000m, including the famous fishtailed mountain: Machhapuchchhre
+Named after the mountain range, Annapurna Massif, you could find one peak over 8000m while thirteen above 7000m and sixteen are above 6000m, including the famous fishtailed mountain: Machhapuchchhre.

 Besides the breathtaking views of the mountains, the region is also famous for the small Gurung villages along the trail and the diverse flora-fauna.
-Annapurna region is also home to Annapurna Conservation Area Project (ACAP), which is a treasure house for 1,226 species of flowering plants, 105 mammals, 518 birds, 40 reptiles and 23 amphibians.
+Annapurna region is also home to the Annapurna Conservation Area Project (ACAP), which is a treasure house for 1,226 species of flowering plants, 105 mammals, 518 birds, 40 reptiles, and 23 amphibians.